sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 		</code></pre>
 		Add then the below:
 		<pre><code>
-		export M2_HOME=/opt/maven/apache-maven
+		export M2_HOME=/opt/maven/apache-maven-3.6.3
  		export M2=$M2_HOME/bin
  		export PATH=$PATH:$M2
  		</code></pre>
-	- Login and out of your shell to get the new path
+	- Logout of your shell and then login  again to get the new path
 	- Test using the command "mvn".
 This should run Maven and indicate "Build Failure"
 1. Use Git to obtain the source code
 	<pre><code>
+	cd /opt
  	git clone https://github.com/Appdynamics/DevNet-Labs.git
  	</code></pre>
 1. Change to the /applications/Supercar-Trader directory and then execute the following for the build